Ogallala Aquifer: Keystone Pipeline

 U.S. President Barack Obama "initially rejected the Keystone XL pipeline in January 2012, saying he wanted more time for an environmental review."
 On February 17, 2013, a rally at the National Mall drew an estimated 40,000 in protest of Keystone XL.
 In January 2014, the U.S. State Department released its Keystone pipeline Final Supplemental Environmental Impact Statement for the Keystone XL Project Executive Summary, which concluded that, according to models, a large crude oil spill from the pipeline that reached the Ogallala could spread as far as 1,214 ft, with dissolved components spreading as much as 1,050 ft further.

-Early in his presidency, U.S. President Donald Trump overturned U.S. President Barack Obama's decision by signing executive memos in support of the Keystone XL pipeline in January 2017.
+Early in his first term, President Trump overturned previous President Obama's decision by signing executive memos in support of the Keystone XL pipeline in January 2017.
 On January 20, 2021, President Joe Biden signed an executive order to revoke the permit that was granted to TC Energy Corporation for the Keystone XL Pipeline (Phase 4).
 On June 9, 2021, TC Energy abandoned plans for the Keystone XL Pipeline.